-Conceived as a performance, followed by an exhibition, Lag comprises a looped video projection on a paper screen stretched on a wooden frame.
-The video itself is a digital recording of manual, repeated, piercing of a previously projected white background.
-The ensuing image is projected on a new paper screen, then perforated again using a needle.
+The performance, titled Lag, deals with plural temporality of the medium, challenging the traditional understanding of the relationship between performance and its documentation (where the former ontologically precedes and, hence, authorizes the latter).
+Lag comprises a looped video projection on a paper screen stretched on a wooden frame.
+The video itself is a digital recording of manual, repeated, piercing of a previously projected white background using a needle.
+The ensuing image is projected on a new paper screen, then perforated again using the same needle.
 The performance involves the repetition of the same action in an attempt to recreate the needle punches in the projected video.
 The trace left behind by this act of destruction now allows the light to pass through, creating a secondary image on the wall behind it.

 Lag is about the present, even though it is made of fragments of the past.
 The viewer is invited to engage with the time as it goes by, but without a reference to the real-world time of day.
 As it moves from digital to analog, and intangible to tangible, and back, this work explores both the transformation of the underlying medium through light, sound, and matter; and the notions of memory and time.